DevMountain/mentor-project-phase-handbook/README.md

 ## Group Projects

 Students should be allotted ~2.5 weeks for their Group Projects.
 The current rubric can be found in the LMS just before Unit 11.

-**Mentors are expected to review the rubric in its entirety before kicking off Group Projects.**

-On kickoff day, mentors should review the rubric in its entirety with the class.
-If any questions arise about the rubric, mentors should reach out to their Instructor for clarification.

 Remember that students must have a passing Personal Project by Group Project kickoff to be eligible to participate in a Group Project.

+On kickoff day, mentors should solicit ideas from the class.
+Students should then be able to vote on their preference.
+Using student preferences, mentors should sync up with the Assistant Instructor of the cohort to assign group members to projects.

+After that, mentors should announce groups to the class, and then review the group project rubric in its entirety with the class.
+If mentors have any questions about the rubric, they should reach out to their Instructor for clarification.

 ### Mock Interviews